-- Hold a masters degree from a regionally accredited college or university. - Hold valid master's level certification in the same teaching field in which the Class AA certificate is sought. - Be unconditionally admitted and complete all additional admission requirements identified in the specific program. - Elementary program applicants must have three years of teaching experience at the elementary level documented by the submission of the EXP form. - Submit three (3) College of Education Reference forms.
-One must be from an immediate supervisor.
+- 1. Hold a masters degree from a regionally accredited college or university. - Hold valid master's level certification in the same teaching field in which the Class AA certificate is sought. - 3.
+Be unconditionally admitted and complete all additional admission requirements identified in the specific program. - 4.
+Elementary program applicants must have three years of teaching experience at the elementary level documented by the submission of the EXP form. - 5.
+Submit three (3) College of Education Reference forms.
+One must be from an immediate supervisor. - 6.
+Successful completion of a criminal background check/ fingerprinting. - Have an acceptable score on the appropriate entrance exam, official test score required.
+Required scores are as follows: GRE 850 combined (old) OR 290 combined (new), MAT 385, GMAT 380.

-Program Requirements
+Program Completion Requirements

-- 1. Have a GPA greater than 3.25

-- Pass comprehensive exam (both non-thesis and thesis options)

-- Complete thesis (thesis option)

-- 4. No more than two grades below "B"

-- Grade of "B" or better in ECE/ELE 7790-Qualitative Research Methodology - No more than 12 semester hours of transfer credit - All credits earned within 8 years of graduation
+- 1. Have a GPA greater than 3.5 - 2.
+Pass comprehensive exam (both non-thesis and thesis options) - 3.
+Complete thesis (thesis option) - 4.
+No more than two grades below "B" - 5.
+Grade of "B" or better in ECE/ELE 7790-Qualitative Research Methodology - 6.
+No more than 12 semester hours of transfer credit - 7.
+All credits earned within 8 years of graduation